riptideio/misty/README.md

 (5) Apart from the bacnet client (bc) program, the other available programs from the misty package are the following.
 All of them use ini file supplied on the command line.

-bs (bacnet server), WhoIsIAm, ReadWriteProperty, ReadPropertyMultipleServer, ReadPropertyMultiple.
-ReadProperty, CommandableMixin
+bs (bacnet server), WhoIsIAm, ReadWriteProperty, ReadPropertyMultipleServer, ReadPropertyMultiple, ReadProperty, CommandableMixin

 # Installation and Usage for Developers